deosrc/Condement/docs/using-the-vm.md

 ## Adding Software

-New software can be added to an existing VM using the same process as initially building the VM, however, the VM may require a reboot so that it can attach the necessary resources. **This must be done via Vagrant**.
-If you have not restarted the VM since building it, you should be able to skip this step.
+New software can be added to an existing VM using the same process as initially building the VM, however, the VM will be rebooted so that it can attach the necessary resources. **This must be done via Vagrant as below.**

+1. Edit the Condement configuration file to add the required software.
+If you want to speed up the installation, you can remove all other software from the list.
+Any previously installed software will still be present on the VM after the build.
-1. Run the following command from the host to reboot the VM:
+2. Run the following command from the host to reboot the VM:

     ```text
     vagrant reload
     ```

-2. Edit the Condement configuration file to add the required software.
-If you want to speed up the installation, you can remove all other software from the list.
-It will still be present on the VM after the build.
-3. Run the following add the software:

-    ```text
-    vagrant up
-    ```

-The VM will not reboot as with the original build but once Vagrant has finished, you should find the software installed to the VM.
+   Once restarted, the software will be installed.
+You can usually login and continuing using the VM while the software is being installed.